zenphoto/Website/README.md

 Website
 =======

+##doc

+The usage guide of all the specialities on the zenphoto.org site.
+License: CC-BY-SA

+##Plugins

+Some special plugins we use on zenphoto.org.
+License: GPL v2 or later

-Zenphoto website themes
+##Zenphoto website themes

-These are the custom themes we use for the Zenphoto.org Website, Forum and online documentation.
+These are the custom themes we use for the Zenphoto.org website, Forum and online documentation.
 It may be educational for you, but really is not a general theme as it is structured specifically to the needs of the Zenphoto site.

-You may re-use code parts but not the design.
+You may re-use code parts which is GPL v2 or later licensed but not the design.